seznam/richtext-processor/README.md

   content to the processor.
 - The &lt;SamePage> command acts as layout block separator and is processed into a pair of blocks marking the start and end of the same-page content.
 The content is therefore placed inside a non-explicit paragraph.
-This enables the renderer to process it as inline content if desired, even though that makes the layout computation lot more complex (requiring possible bail-out and backtracking) than treating such content as stand-alone content.
+This still allows the renderer to process it as inline content if desired, even though that makes the layout computation lot more complex (requiring possible bail-out and backtracking) instead of than treating such content as stand-alone content.
 The renderers are therefore not required to render same-page content as continuation of the current line because of this.